What Happens After You're Hit By a Drunk Driver in Louisiana

 We see this confusion all the time.
-People assume a DWI arrest automatically guarantees compensation, or they think they have to wait until the criminal case is over before they can do anything.
+People assume a drunk driving arrest automatically guarantees compensation, or they think they have to wait until the criminal case is over before they can do anything.
 In reality, your right to pursue a civil claim follows its own track, with its own deadlines and rules of proof.
-At Clayton, Frugé & Ward, we’ve helped clients across Louisiana navigate that civil track, securing over a billion dollars in verdicts and settlements, including a record-setting $117 million single-injury verdict.
+At Clayton, Frugé & Ward, we’ve helped clients across Louisiana navigate that civil process, securing over a billion dollars in verdicts and settlements, including a record-setting $117 million single-injury verdict.
 That experience shapes how we guide drunk driving victims through the choices that matter in the first weeks and months after a crash.

 Two Parallel Tracks: The Criminal Case & Your Civil Claim